 I sat next to the mailbox, in the shade, because the morning was warming up and making me feel worse.
 The P.D.’s Crime Scene Investigation Unit rolled up in a black Ford van.
 Three technicians bounced out, two from the front and one from the sliding side door.
 They clustered by the back doors, pawing through their gear and putting on white biohazard suits.
 An unmarked gray Dodge Charger pulled up behind their van.
 A guy in slacks and a blue dress shirt, who just had to be a detective, got out.
 He started pointing at the house, then at them, then at the house again, probably reaming them out for trying to get into the house before he had a chance to look at the scene.

 I checked my phone.
-I might have enough battery for Uber.
+I might have enough battery to call a taxi.
 The news trucks were showing up, and they were blocking my view of the house.
-I almost messaged Uber, but then decided to wait.
+I almost called Alamo Taxi, but then decided to wait.
 The street was too congested.
 I’d have to get the driver to meet me on another street, and I didn’t feel up to walking just yet.
 I had shade, and the mailbox to lean against, and the cold metal of it felt good on my cheek.

 After half an hour, when I’d decided I felt okay enough to walk away from this mess, another unmarked car showed up, this one a white Charger.
 It parked behind the gray one, and I knew the guy who stepped out: Ryan Riley, Sawyer County Homicide Division.
 If Mitchum Bay had called us for help, there was something epic going on.
 I got to my feet and walked to him.
 “Ryan, hey,” I said.